 Any bidder who fails to pay for a winning bid will lose the right to bid and forfeit the winning bid.
 The next highest bidder will be awarded the tax lien.
 If an ACH transaction fails for a legitimate reason (mistyped account number, for example), we have been very successful at allowing the bidder to resubmit funds, but they must do so by wire transfer or certified check within 24 hours of the notice of failure.

-The interest rate is determined by Sept.
-1 of each year, and is nine points above the federal discount rate.
-The interest rate for this year's sale is 11%.
+The interest rate is determined by September 1 of each year, and is nine points above the federal discount rate.
+The interest rate for this year's sale has not yet been set.

 Tax Lien Buyer Assignment

 All tax lien holders must be registered as tax lien buyers.
 If a tax lien holder wishes to assign his/her tax lien to someone who is not already a registered tax lien buyer, the person to whom the assignment is made must register before the assignment can be processed.
 When our files have been updated, the assignment will be processed.

 Arapahoe County makes no guarantee of the condition or marketability of any property that is ultimately acquired via a Treasurer's Deed.